selwynpolit/d9book/book/forms.md

 Create a `module.settings.yml` file in config/install directory for config objects that the module needs.

-Also create a `module.schema.yml` file in config/schema for schema info i.e.  definitions and mappings for config objects
+Also, create a `module.schema.yml` file in config/schema for schema info i.e.  definitions and mappings for config objects

 Implement the following methods: `buildForm()`, `getEditableConfigNames()`, `getFormId()`, `submitForm()`, `validateForm()`.  `validateForm()` is optional.